 When you log in through social networks or Yandex Elements you will be logged out after a few hours and your session will end when you close the browser.
-You will need to log in again after this time has elapsed.
+You will need to log in again after your time expires.

-If you have several Yandex accounts, you can switch between them without entering your username and password:
+If you have several Yandex accounts, you can switch between them without entering your other usernames and passwords:

-You can select an account in Passport and on other Yandex services that support this function.
-The selected account is considered the main one: from that one you will be logged in on services that you can't automatically switch between as of yet.
+Just select an account in Passport and on other Yandex services that support this function.
+The account you select will be the main one and will be used to log in to services that currently don't allow you to switch between accounts.

 You can add up to 15 accounts to the list.
 To delete an account from the list, switch to that account and click Log out.
 That account will disappear from the list and you will automatically be logged in to the next one.

 To remove several accounts, go to Add account and click Edit list.